h0n3yb/h0n3yb.github.io/_posts/2025-01-18-building-a-voice-powered-personal-ai-assistant.md

 # Step-by-Step Guide: Building a Voice-Powered Personal AI Assistant

 I've recently built a personal voice AI assistant combining ElevenLabs and n8n.
-After debugging and resolving all the issues, I'm excited to share the technical details of how you can build your own.
+After debugging and resolving all the issues, I've recapped the details so you can build your own.

 The solution consists of Twilio for handling phone communication, ElevenLabs for powering the voice AI interface, and n8n for managing backend automation and calendar integration.
 This creates a seamless voice-controlled personal assistant capable of managing your calendar efficiently.